rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 - **Automatic row breaks**: When the 12 virtual columns of a row are filled, the next control automatically starts on a new row.

-Here's how it looks:
+Here's how it looks:<br>
 ![Controls](concepts_img/grid-12.png)

-And here's how the grid system divides its content:
+And here's how the grid system divides its content:<br>
 ![Controls](concepts_img/grid-12-divisions.png)